Ex-UK Marine leaves Kabul with dogs, cats but no local staff | Law-Order

 “We've just used a lot of troops to bring in 200 dogs.
 Meanwhile my interpreter's family is likely to be killed,” Tugendhat told radio station LBC on Saturday.
 Farthing and his supporters say Operation Ark did not take airplane seats from people or drain resources from the official evacuation operation.
 But UK government officials have become increasingly vocal in their frustration.

-Defense Secretary Ben Wallace said the military had to prioritize people over pets, and complained that some of Farthing's more militant supporters had "taken up too much time" of senior commanders and had sent abuse to military staff.
-The Sunday Times released a recording of an expletive-filled message left by Farthing last week for a senior defense official, Peter Quentin, accusing him of "blocking" the evacuation and threatening to "spend the rest of my time … destroying you on social media."
-Dyer said Farthing was "a national hero" who was facing "a smear campaign" by government officials.
+Defense Secretary Ben Wallace said the military had to prioritize people over pets, and complained that some of Farthing's more militant supporters had “taken up too much time” of senior commanders and had sent abuse to military staff.
+The Sunday Times released a recording of an expletive-filled message left by Farthing last week for a senior defense official, Peter Quentin, accusing him of “blocking” the evacuation and threatening to “spend the rest of my time … destroying you on social media.”
+Animal welfare campaigner Dominic Dyer, who has acted as a UK-based spokesman for Farthing, said Farthing was “a national hero” who was facing “a smear campaign” by government officials.

 “Pen Farthing, who was risking his life in Kabul to get his people and animals to Britain, was completely justified in holding Mr. Quentin to account for his actions,” he said.